 Figure 3.
 Summary of experiment results. a) The fully connected neural network architecture used to non-linearly model the relationship between attenuation and temperature.
 The input to the network are the spectral attenuations of a material at a baseline temperature concatenated with the attenuation residuals due to heating. b) Visualization for network performance for predicting temperature on 300 mM CaCl2 and a milk-based protein shake.
 The data points are labeled in the (xx, yy) format where xx is the predicted temperature and yy is the ground truth temperature synchronously measured with a digital thermometer.
+The 95% confidence interval of temperature prediction is shaded.
 Data from the testing samples were not included in the training data.

 After 73 epochs of training, the mean absolute error (MAE) on the validation data smoothly converged from 43.13 °C to 3.40 °C. The network is evaluated by on the testing materials by taking a baseline scan and computing the residuals from heating in an identical fashion as described in Equation 6 for the training data.
 On the testing set, the network achieves a MAE of 3.97 °C on 300 mM CaCl2 over a temperature range of 35 °C to 60 °C and an MAE of 1.80 °C on a milk-based protein shake over a temperature range of 38 °C to 50 °C. Note that 300 mM CaCl2 can be directly made from the bases (i.e., 50% water and 50% 600 mM CaCl2) while the protein shake must be indirectly modeled since it contains significant amounts of other substances.
 In both cases, the network is highly accurate.
 These results are displayed in Figure 3b and 3c.